 17 Discussion with State on accuracy of inspection day information submitted into State Inspection Day Calculation Tool (SICT).
 Has the state updated SICT data?
+Yes = 3 No = 0 Needs Improvement = 1-2

-Program Manager is familiar with SICT and has recently submitted the data into the 2023 form.
+A discussion with Program Manager found he is familiar with SICT and recently submitted the data into the software program for calendar year 2024.

-Discussion on State Program Performance Metrics found on Stakeholder Communication Info Only Info Only site.\ http://primis.phmsa.dot.gov/comm/states.htm?nocache=4805 Info Only = No Points a. https://pipelinesms.org/ b.
-Reference AGA recommendation to members May 20, 2019
+18 Discussion on State Program Performance Metrics found on Stakeholder Communication Info Only Info Only site.\ http://primis.phmsa.dot.gov/comm/states.htm?nocache=4805 Info Only = No Points